danielcorin/blog/content/about/about.md

 layout: "about"
 ---

+Hi 👋

-Hi, I'm Dan Corin.
+I'm Dan Corin.

+I'm a software engineer.

-Occupying my small corner of the internet.
+Welcome to my corner of the internet.
 Enjoy your stay.

-Reader.
-Cyclist.
-Software Engineer.
-Rower.
-Physicist.
-Chocolate Chip Cookie Consumer.

 ![Journey](/images/composite.jpg)

 S(F|TL|RQ)